The Wolves of Willoughby Chase: Radio

 The book was successfully adapted into a stage play by Russ Tunney for The Nuffield Theatre, Southampton and Forest Forge Theatre Company.
 Performed by a cast of five with original music, the show completed a National Tour in 2009/10.

 It was praised in The Stage : "Wonderful stuff – worth wrapping up warm and turning out on a freezing night for."

 The play was performed at the Edinburgh Fringe Festival 2011 by Not Cricket Productions, then also again in 2015 by Eagle House.

 The amateur premiere of Tunney's adaptation was presented in January 2014 by Progress Theatre of Reading, Berkshire, UK.

-In May 2015 a new adaptation of The Wolves of Willoughby Chase by playwright Peta Duncombe of PYP Scripts was staged by ACTion Community Theatre at the Terry O'Toole Theatre in Lincolnshire.
+In May 2015, a new adaptation by playwright Peta Duncombe of PYP Scripts was staged by ACTion Community Theatre at the Terry O'Toole Theatre in Lincolnshire.